-Attention, everyone—including and even particularly Christians (Evangelical and otherwise): Taking a non-loving approach toward others during the pandemic and willfully not wearing a face mask is decidedly taking an anti-Christlike stance—and is the antithesis of what Jesus taught and the core of the teaching of Christianity: love and be loving.
+Taking a non-loving approach toward others during the pandemic and willfully not wearing a face mask is decidedly taking an anti-Christlike stance.
+It is the antithesis of both what Jesus taught and the core of the teaching of Christianity: love and be loving.

 Declaring Yourself a Christian Doesn’t Guarantee Virus Immunity

 While you may not acknowledge any consequences for refusing to wear a face mask during the pandemic, lack of acknowledgment does not mean you will be consequence-free.
 You may truly believe in “final judgment” and believe that even if you die from the virus, you will be “okay” because you think that you, “as a Christian, will be going to heaven.”
 But do you actually believe you will not be judged for willfully engaging with risky, virus-spreading behaviors, potentially being an asymptomatic carrier, and instigating the demise of health—and potential death—of others?